 - Video games can help teens feel competent.
 They pose just-hard-enough challenges to keep kids engaged and practising skills, to problem solve and to master tasks, and they provide constant feedback so the kids learn how to succeed.

 - Video games can give teens a much-needed sense of autonomy as they choose games, create avatars, design and build their ideal environments, and choose how and when to interact with selected peers.

 - Teens use games as a way to fulfil a deep human need for connection.
 Gaming is simply a huge part of the way kids socialize today: In the same way that their parents used to hang out at the mall or the schoolyard, or spend hours on the phone, our kids are hanging out with each other in virtual worlds.
 During the COVID-19 pandemic, for example, multiplayer gaming provided one of the only safe spaces for teens to hang out.

 - Multiplayer games provide safe spaces for kids having trouble fitting in at home or at school, or who are grappling with shifting identities.
 They can try on avatars and make up and experiment with different versions of themselves.
 In this way, gaming spaces can be a lifeline for youth—often especially for young people who identify as LGBTQ+ or nonbinary.

 So, what are the kids playing these days?
 With literally thousands of games on the market, and with new ones and upgrades added constantly, it can be overwhelming to figure out what to play.
-Here are a few popular choices that are rated generally appropriate for teens or tweens.
+Here are a few of the most popular multiplayer online games that are rated generally appropriate for teens:

 - Apex Legends: In this battle royale–style shooter game, players compete to be the last fighter standing in a post-war, interplanetary frontier ruled by chaos.